 When you’re ready to take the next step in your law career, getting a Master of Laws (LL.M.) degree from the IU McKinney School of Law can help.

-The LL.M. degree is designed to deliver in-depth knowledge in a specific area, such as health law, intellectual property, international and comparative law, human rights, or American law for foreign lawyers.
+The LL.M. degree is designed to deliver in-depth knowledge in a specific area, such as health law, intellectual property, international and comparative law, international human rights, or American law for foreign lawyers.